Noritz Water Heater Ignition Failure: No Error Code

 Why would a Noritz fail to ignite with no error code?

-How is this guide different from the Noritz Code 11 article?
+How is this different from the Noritz Code 11 guide?

-My Noritz ignites on the first try sometimes and fails on other tries.
+My Noritz ignites sometimes but fails most of the time.
 What causes intermittent ignition failure?

 Related Noritz Waterheater Error Codes